Spectrum of the perturbed Landau-Dirac operator: The Magnetic Landau-Dirac operators

-The analogous result for the Landau-Schr\"odinger operator $H_L +v$ in $\R^2$, was obtained in \cite[Theorem 2.2]{RaWa02} and \cite[Theorem 1.2]{MeRo07}.
-In these works, the asymptotic distribution of the eigenvalues near Landau levels is governed by the Toeplitz operators $p_n vp_n$ (for $H_L +v$) and ${\mathcal P}_{q} V {\mathcal P}_{q}$ (for $D_0+V$).
+Analogous results for the Landau-Schr\"odinger operator $H_L +v$ in $\R^2$, were obtained in \cite[Theorem 2.2]{RaWa02} and \cite[Theorem 1.2]{MeRo07}.
+In these works it is shown that for $H_L +v$ the asymptotic distribution of the eigenvalues near the Landau levels is governed by the Toeplitz operators $p_n vp_n$ where $p_n $ is the orthogonal projection onto ${\rm Ker}(H_L-\Lambda_n)$, and by ${\mathcal P}_{q} V {\mathcal P}_{q}$ for $D_0+{\cV}$.

 In \cite{FiPu06}, a different approach allows to describe the rate of accumulation of the eigenvalues of $p_n v p_n$ in terms of the logarithmic capacity of $K$, the support of $v$.
 Then, this geometrical quantity appears in the third term of the asymptotic expansion of the eigenvalue counting function of $H_L +v$.
 Similarly, this result also holds for the Dirichlet, Neumann or Robin realization of $(-i \nabla -A)^2$ on $\R^2 \setminus K$, $K$ being a non-empty obstacle (i.e. $K \subset \R^2$ is compact with a non-empty interior).
 The Dirichlet case is like $H_L + \chi_K$ (see \cite{PuRo07}) while the obstacle problem for Neumann or Robin boundary conditions behaves like $H_L - \chi_K$ (see \cite{Pe09, GoKaPe16}).
 Here and throughout the article, $\chi_K $ denotes the characteristic function of the set $K$.
 For the perturbation of $H_L$ by a delta interaction supported on a curve $\Gamma \subset \R^2$, the logarithmic capacity of $\Gamma$ also appears in the asymptotic distribution of the eigenvalues near the Landau levels (see \cite{BeExHoLo20}).
-In all mentioned the works a fixed sign is assumed for the perturbation.
+In all mentioned works a fixed sign is assumed for the perturbation.